PCIT Cohorts 6-7

 DPICS Subscales: Descriptive Statistics

 Repeated Measures: Repeated measures analyses (paired samples t-tests) were conducted to examine pre-post group mean differences on DPICS domains.
-Analyses revealed statistically significant change in the following domains: praise, reflections, descriptions, questions, and commands.
-A non-significant trend was found for the domain of negative talk.
+Analyses revealed statistically significant change in the following domains: labeled praise, reflections, behavior descriptions, questions, commands, and negative talk

 DPICS Subscales: Paired Sample t-test